carj/pyPreservica/docs/entity.rst

 .. code-block:: python

-    for representation in self.representations(asset):
+    for representation in client.representations(asset):
-        for content_object in self.content_objects(representation):
+        for content_object in client.content_objects(representation):
-            for generation in self.generations(content_object):
+            for generation in client.generations(content_object):
                 for bitstream in generation.bitstreams:

 If you only need the current or active Generations, then you can use the following short cut method